- Purchase the complete Expat Arrivals Austria Guide (PDF)

 Local authorities in Austria are responsible for the provision of emergency services, which means that standards of emergency medical services vary slightly across the country.
-Nevertheless, response times throughout Austria are generally very good.
+Nevertheless, response times throughout Austria are generally excellent.
 Paramedics generally speak German, but some may also speak English.